Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

         Note how we need to explicity state the project name for the `--account` parameter.

-    With the script updated, you can simply run your HPC submission command without any of the previously supplied parameters:
+    With the script updated, you can simply run your HPC submission command without any of the previously supplied parameters.
+We will also redirect the output of the submission command (which prints a message containing the job ID) to a file called `run_id.txt` for use in the next lesson.

     === "Gadi"

         ```bash
-        qsub fastqc.sh
+        qsub fastqc.sh > run_id.txt
         ```

     === "Setonix"

         ```bash
-        sbatch fastqc.sh
+        sbatch fastqc.sh > run_id.txt
         ```

     The job can be monitored the same way as before, and once complete, should produce the exact same output: